wpexpertsio/Post-SMTP/readme.txt

 [Better Email Logger Pro extension](https://postmansmtp.com/extensions/the-better-email/) allows you to design email marketing campaigns and improve email deliverability for your WordPress site.

 **Mail Control Pro Extension**
-[Mail Control Pro Extension](https://postmansmtp.com/extensions/post-smtp-mail-control/) allows you to control Post SMTPâ€™s email actions like sending email alerts to authors, webmasters, and new users.
+[Mail Control Pro Extension](https://postmansmtp.com/extensions/post-smtp-mail-control/) allows you to control Post SMTP email actions like sending email alerts to authors, webmasters, and new users.

 = Post SMTP Membership Plans =
 [Post SMTP membership plans](https://postmansmtp.com/membership-plan/) offer access to all pro extensions along with other benefits including 1-year extension updates and support, Email Reporting, Logging, and Tracking, all other SMTP Services and a 30-day money-back guarantee.